pmcneil/One-Ring/README.md

-One Ring - Scripting Rules Engine Service
+#One Ring - Scripting Rules Engine Service

 One Ring isn't like other "Rules Engines", it's meant to be used as a web service for multiple applications to gain access to scripted processing of arbitrary parameters.

 It centralises processing of common rules (or business rules) for multiple applications that need access to the same rules.
 Rules are defined using a simple language understandable by domain experts.

 One Ring is aimed at continuous processing for multiple small applications, not batch processing of billions of entities.
 It is very light weight and is deployed as a WAR inside a container like Tomcat.
 For processing purposes there is no reason why you can't have multiple One Ring servers running from the same Database.

 It has not been optimised for speed, it's not fast but it's not exactly slow.

-Features
+#Features

 * A friendly to quite a few humans DSL
 * REST and SOAP interfaces
 * JSON and XML fact encoding
 * Inbuilt rule testing in the rule set
 * Script rules in simplified or not so simplified Groovy
 * Keepin' it simple

+#Roadmap

+This project has not been updated since 2012 and relies on grails 1.3.x.
+We are looking at an upgrade path that turns this into a simple REST microservice running on Micronaut (https://micronaut.io/).

+#Changes

 Changes 15th May 2012